wolfab/res40/README.md

 -`Calendar view` is the re-arrangement of the triangle

--`Facet loss curves` seperately plots the the numbers in the trianlge of each year .
+-`Facet loss curves` is the seperate plots of each year of the `loss curves`.

 -`Log loss` is the logarithm of numbers in the triangle

 -`Loss ratio` represents the ratio of loss amounts from one valuation date to another, and they are intended to capture growth patterns of losses over time.

-## get help
+## Getting help

+If you encounter a clear bug, please file a minimal reproducible example on github.